tailcallhq/tailcall/docs/guides/environmental-variables.md

 title: CLI
 ---

-Environment variables are key-value pairs that are stored in our operating systems.
-Many of them come by default, and we can also create our own.
-They are used to store information that is used by our operating system or by other programs.
-For example, the `PATH` variable stores a list of directories that the operating system should look in when we run a command in the terminal.
+Environment variables are key-value pairs stored in our operating systems.
+Many come by default, and we can also create our own.
+They are used to store information utilized by our operating system or other programs.
+For example, the `PATH` variable stores a list of directories the operating system should search when we run a command in the terminal.
 The `HOME` variable stores the path to our home directory.

-The same can be used for building software aswell.
-Configuration values are often stored in environmental variables.
+These variables are also useful in software development.
+Configuration values are often stored in environment variables.

-## Need of Environmental Variables
+## Need for Environment Variables

 Applications use multiple external tools, authentication methods, and numerous configurations.
-Hence, for proper functioning, we need our code to use these values properly.
+Therefore, for proper functioning, our code needs to access these values correctly.

 Consider a simple scenario of [JWT authentication](https://jwt.io/).
-Typically, when signing the tokens for our users, we will need the following configuration set:
+Typically, when signing tokens for our users, we need the following configuration set:

-- **Expiry time**: The time after which the token will expire
+- **Expiry time**: The duration after which the token expires.
-- **Secret key**: The secret key that will be used to encrypt the token
+- **Secret key**: The key used to encrypt the token.
-- **Issuer**: The name of the issuer of the token.
-This is generally the organization's name.
+- **Issuer**: The name of the token issuer, usually the organization's name.

-To go about this, there are broadly two ways:
+There are broadly two ways to manage this:

-1. **Hardcode the values in our code** \
+1. **Hardcode the values in our code**: \
-   This is perhaps the easiest approach to solve the problem, but the most dangerous (and inefficient) one.
-Once you hardcode the values in your codebase, everyone who works on the code will be able to see your sensitive information, which poses a massive security issue.
-Also, if you want to change the values, you will have to change the code and redeploy the application, which is not ideal.
+   This is the simplest but most dangerous and inefficient approach.
+Hardcoding values in your codebase exposes sensitive information to everyone who works on the code, posing a massive security risk.
+Also, changing these values requires code modification and application redeployment, which is not ideal.

-2. **Store the values in environmental variables** \
+2. **Store the values in environment variables**: \
-   This is the best approach to solve the problem.
-You can store the sensitive values in the OS of the server running your application, and during the runtime of your application, you can access these values from the OS.
+   This is the preferred approach.
+Store sensitive values in the OS of the server running your application.
+During runtime, your application can access these values from the OS.
 All programming languages have excellent support for this.
-This way, you can keep your sensitive information safe, and also change the values without having to change anything in your code.
+This method keeps sensitive information secure and allows value changes without code modifications.

-## Environmental variables in Tailcall
+## Environment Variables in Tailcall

-With Tailcall, you can seamlessly fit in environmental variables into your GraphQL schema.
-Tailcall supports this by providing a `env` [Context](context.md) variable.
-This Context is then shared across all the operators, which you will use to resolve values in your schema.
+With Tailcall, you can seamlessly integrate environment variables into your GraphQL schema.
+Tailcall supports this through a `env` [Context](context.md) variable.
+This Context is shared across all operators, allowing you to resolve values in your schema.

-Let's take a simple example to understand why we might want to use environment variables at all.
+Let's take an example.
 Consider the following schema:

 ```graphql showLineNumbers
 type Query {